-Regarding northern pikeminnow and other predatory fish generally, the Oregon Department of Fish and Wildlife, Washington Department of Fish and Wildlife and NOAA Fisheries all recommended continued Council support for the predation management measures and increased funding.
-The Oregon Department of Fish and Wildlife specifically recommended the Council continue to support the northern pikeminnow removals, evaluate the effectiveness of the removals and implement adaptive management strategies.
-Finally, the Spokane Tribe of Indians recommended that the northern pikeminnow removal expansion only occur after all non-native predator measures are fully funded throughout the basin.
+Regarding Northern Pikeminnow and other predatory fish generally, the Oregon Department of Fish and Wildlife, Washington Department of Fish and Wildlife and NOAA Fisheries all recommended continued Council support for the predation management measures and increased funding.
+The Oregon Department of Fish and Wildlife specifically recommended the Council continue to support the Northern Pikeminnow removals, evaluate the effectiveness of the removals and implement adaptive management strategies.
+Finally, the Spokane Tribe of Indians recommended that any expansion of the Northern Pikeminnow removal effort occur only after all nonnative predator measures are fully funded throughout the basin.

 The 2014 Program supports the pikeminnow control measures currently being implemented, along with measures calling more generally for the action agencies to work cooperatively with NOAA Fisheries, states, tribes and the Council to develop and implement systemwide strategies to manage and reduce non-native fish species that compete and feed on native fish in the basin.
 2014 Fish and Wildlife Program, at 49-50.
 Pikeminnow removal efforts as implemented are already at a substantial level, and so the Council did not see the need for an implementation provision to expand that effort.
-The draft Addendum does include predator management strategy performance indicators to track progress on implementation, which includes an indicator to compare the exploitation rate on northern pikeminnow to the 10-20% annual target.
-Draft 2020 Addendum, at 23.
+Part I of the draft Addendum did include predator management strategy performance indicators to track progress on implementation, including an indicator to compare the exploitation rate on Northern Pikeminnow to the 10-20 percent annual target.
+Draft 2020 Addendum, at 23 (to be finalized later in 2020).

-The Burns Paiute Tribe recommended that wherever non-native species are identified, brook trout be added as a priority non-native species.
-The Council did not see the need to amend the program to add a specific reference to brook trout.
-The program provisions that call for control and eradication of non-native species cover any nonnative fish species having a significant effect on the native species important to the program.
+The Burns Paiute Tribe recommended that wherever non-native species are identified, Brook Trout be added as a priority non-native species.
+The Council did not see the need to amend the program to add a specific reference to Brook Trout.
+The program provisions that call for control and eradication of non-native species cover any non-native fish species having a significant effect on the native species important to the program.

-The Shoshone-Bannock Tribes expressed a concern about a non-native sport fishery for lake trout in designated critical habitat for sockeye salmon due to the potential for migration to other lakes in the Stanley Basin and/or effects to other listed salmonids, recommending that the Council engage directly with managers to develop a strategic plan for reducing and ultimately eradicating this non-native fishery to maximize native fish conservation.
+The Shoshone-Bannock Tribes expressed a concern about a non-native sport fishery for Lake Trout in designated critical habitat for Sockeye Salmon due to the potential for migration to other lakes in the Stanley Basin and/or effects to other listed salmonids, recommending that the Council engage directly with managers to develop a strategic plan for reducing and ultimately eradicating this non-native fishery to maximize native fish conservation.
 The provisions in the 2014 Program provide the necessary basis to investigate the potential impacts of this non-native species on sockeye.
 The 2014 Program includes a measure stating that to the extent non-native fish species are used to achieve mitigation, managers should conduct environmental risk assessments of potential negative impacts on native fish species, and non-native species introduced for mitigation fisheries be managed to provide the desired value without adversely impacting native fish populations.
 2014 Program, at 47.
 The Council will continue to assist with regional communication and science/policy forums on non-native species issues, as appropriate.
 Therefore, the Council understands the program to be consistent in substance with the Shoshone-Bannock Tribe recommendation.
 More information is otherwise warranted before the Council can identify a specific action for priority implementation.